Bunclody: Civil War events

 The town was a site of three fatalities during the Irish Civil War.

 The first was James Roche, a member of the Anti-Treaty IRA, who died in a car crash on 4 July 1922.

 The second person killed was Lieutenant Ignatius "Nacey" Redmond, a local member of Sinn Féin, who held the post of secretary.
 He had overseen pro-treaty meetings in Easter 1922 in the town, in opposition to the position of his comrades, and resigned his post in Sinn Féin in August 1922 before joining the pro-treaty Free State army.
 On 2 October 1922, he was killed approximately two and a half miles from Bunclody on the old Bunclody-Kiltealy road.

 The third was 29 year old Thomas Doyle, a World War I veteran from Enniscorthy, who later worked as a clerical officer with the Free State army.
 He was shot dead at Ryland's Cross outside the town when a Free State army vehicle was ambushed on 1 December 1922.

 Demography

-Bunclody-Carrickduff is a census town split between County Carlow and County Wexford.
-It comprises the town of Bunclody and the adjoining village of Carrigduff, and had a population of 1,984 at the 2016 census.
-An increase from 1,863 as of the 2006 census.
+Bunclody–Carrickduff is a census town split between County Carlow and County Wexford.
+It comprises the town of Bunclody and the adjoining village of Carrigduff, and had a population of 2,053 at the 2022 census, an increase from 1,984 at the 2016 census.

-Demographically, a number of nationalities are represented, with approximately 13% of its population being Polish, and approximately 11% Irish Traveller.
+Demographically, a number of nationalities are represented, with approximately 13% of its population being of Polish nationality, and approximately 8.7% Irish Traveller.